 BioChar is a highly beneficial form of charcoal that is created by heating organic material at high temperatures with low oxygen exposure.
 This process creates a carbon-rich product that can be tilled in or used as a top dressing to native soils.

-“BioChar is a product we can create that is beneficial to agriculture as well as having other benefits, such as mitigating climate change,” said Jonathan Scherch, Ph.D., Center for Creative Change.
+“BioChar is a product we can create that is beneficial to agriculture as well as having other benefits, such as mitigating climate change,” said Jonathan Scherch, Ph.D., MA Programs in Leadership and Change.

 On August 18 and 19, twelve participants including AUS graduate students and alumni, gathered for a two-day workshop at the Sammamish Valley Farm.
 Using the farm as an outdoor classroom, students used Day One of the workshop to construct six biochar stoves.
 Each stove is made on-site from two 55-gallon drums.
 Ventilation holes are cut into the drums and pipe for venting is added.